-Consequently, the clock frequency should not vary more than 6/16 (37.5%) within one bit.

-The sampling clock is resynchronized at each start bit, so that when receiving 10 bits (one start bit, 1 data byte, 1 stop bit), the clock deviation should not exceed 3.75%.
+Consequently, the bit length must be long enough so that the 8th, 9th and 10th samples have the desired bit value.
+This means the clock frequency should not vary more than 6/16 (37.5%) within one bit.
+The sampling clock is resynchronized at each start bit, so that when receiving 10 bits (one start bit, 1 data byte, 1 stop bit), the clock deviation must not exceed 3.75%.